Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Design

-Each request size is assigned to one of the $K$ clusters based on its proximity to the cluster centroids.
-To determine the per-queue cutoffs, we exploit the results of K-Means clustering.
-We obtain the $K$ centroids from the clustering result, and define the cluster boundaries as the midpoint between the centroids of two consecutive clusters.
-For example, the boundary between $Cluster_i$ and $Cluster_{i+1}$ is $\frac{Centroid_{i} + Centroid_{i+1}}{2}$.
-The boundaries represent the maximum request size for each queue: $Queue_1$ handles requests smaller than $Boundary_1$, $Queue_2$ handles requests larger than $Boundary_1$ but smaller than $Boundary_2$, and this continues to all $K$ queues.
+Once we have the $K$ centroids from the clustering result, we proceed to determine the per-queue request-size cutoffs.
+Specifically, we define the cluster boundaries as the midpoint between the centroids of two consecutive clusters.
+For example, the boundary between $Cluster_i$ and $Cluster_{i+1}$ is ($Centroid_{i} + Centroid_{i+1}$)/2.
+The boundaries represent the maximum and minimum request sizes for each queue: $Queue_1$ handles requests smaller than $Boundary_1$, $Queue_2$ handles requests larger than or equal to $Boundary_1$ but smaller than $Boundary_2$, and so on for all $K$ queues.

-However, the distribution of request sizes changes over time due to the fluctuating load behavior.
-Hence, static queue configurations can lead to inefficiencies, Instead, \system{} dynamically adjusts the number of queues based on the observed load patterns.
-Specifically, the system periodically gathers recent request data to analyze the distribution of request sizes, and, every $T_{refresh}$, it re-computes the optimal number of queues using the aforementioned method.
-Note that changes in load patterns are not sharp~\cite{dynamollm}, hence, changing the multi-queue organization can happen relatively infrequently, e.g., $T_{refresh}$ can be 5 minutes, inducing negligible overheads.
+The distribution of request sizes changes over time due to fluctuating load behavior.
+Hence, static queue configurations can lead to inefficiencies.
+Therefore, \system{} dynamically adjusts the number of queues based on the observed load patterns.
+Specifically, the system periodically gathers recent request data to analyze the distribution of request sizes and, every $T_{refresh}$, re-computes the optimal number of queues and the per-queue cut-offs using the aforementioned method.
+Since changes in load patterns are not sharp~\cite{dynamollm}, changing the multi-queue organization happens relatively infrequently.
+We set $T_{refresh}$ to 5 minutes, which adds negligible overheads.

-\myparagraph{Assigning Quotas per Queue} After determining the number of queues in the system and the per-queue cut-offs, Chameleon Scheduler needs to assign the resource quotas for each queue.
-These quotas govern how much resources can be assigned for requests from a given queue.
-For that, we use queuing theory, modeling the $K * M/M/1$ queues~\cite{usteal}.
-Recall that, to adjust to the dynamic nature of the workload, Chameleon recomputes the number of queues, per-queue cut-offs, and per-queue resource quotas, every $T_{refresh}$.
+\myparagraph{5.
+Assigning Quotas per Queue} After determining the number of queues in the system and the per-queue cut-offs, the Chameleon Scheduler assigns the resource quotas to each queue.
+For this, we use queuing theory, modeling the system as $K * M/M/1$ queues~\cite{usteal}.